You’re sitting there ruminating on what brings you the most joy in life.

 And these are just a few amazing creative models to look to for inspiration.

 I can assure you there are countless creative heroes and/or late bloomers who contribute to the betterment of society (in massive ways) deep into their golden years.

 (In fact, I’ve had the great privilege of working with several of them in my Rewire My Retirement program.
 If you’re interested in seeing where your creativity can take you, just book a free 1-on-1 breakthrough session with me to see if you’re a good fit for joining the program.)

 Basically, the moral here is creativity does not shrink as you age.

 Whether the culprit is our education or corporate system, your natural-born creativity is likely something you’ve suppressed for decades (yes, far too long).

-So, without further ado, here are five reasons why you need to unleash your natural inclination to be creative ASAP.
+So, without further ado, here are five reasons why you need to relearn how to be creative and unleash your natural inclination ASAP.

 5 Reasons why you need creativity in your life